EadCat/Pneumonia-Classification/README.md

 #### ensemble.py

-code for model ensemble. you have to pay attention to the order and fill the lists: <'model_list', branch_nums, epoch_nums, models>
+code for model ensemble. you have to pay attention to the order and fill the lists: <'model_list', 'branch_nums', 'epoch_nums', 'models'>

 1. model_list: names of the model in the weight files
 2. branch_nums: branch address of target weight file